 I'll go ahead and acknowledge the giant turkey in the room, Thanksgiving can be the pits for people who are grieving.
 Many of the values, traditions, and messages associated with the day, like warmth, comfort, gratitude, and family togetherness, can feel in direct conflict with a grieving person's actual reality.

-If you are grieving, you probably know what I mean by this.
-Though you may be hesitant to admit it, you’re amongst grief-friends here, and it’s okay to admit that you’re feeling just a little (or a lot) less grateful than you’ve felt in years past.
-Yes, despite all the grand festivities, the ’30-Days of Thankfulness’ challenges on Facebook, and Charlie Brown and his dang pumpkin
+If you are grieving, you probably know that experiencing grief at Thanksgiving can be rough.
+Though you may be hesitant to admit it, you're amongst grief-friends here, and it's okay to admit that you're feeling just a little (or a lot) less grateful than you've felt in years past.
+Yes, despite all the grand festivities, the '30-Days of Thankfulness' challenges on Facebook, and Charlie Brown and his dang pumpkin

-After a death, it’s typical for grieving people to feel apathy towards some of the experiences that used to bring them joy.
+After a death, it's typical for grieving people to feel apathy towards experiences that used to bring them joy.
 This is not a deliberate choice anyone makes, grief just changes the way life looks and feels.

 Sadly, this loss of joy may feel like a secondary loss to many, especially if you feel out of touch with things you previously cherished, like holidays and special days.
 You'd love to feel those old familiar and enthusiastic holiday feelings, but instead, it feels like you're standing out in the cold, watching through a window while everyone else enjoys the warmth and togetherness of the holiday season.

 With all the uplifting and nostalgic holiday messaging, no one would blame you for feeling left out.
-Many people feel like the holidays are only for happy people and those who are sad either need to shape up or ship out.
-However, I’m here to refute this notion.
-Your invitation to the holidays isn’t revoked simply because you don’t embody holiday cheer.
+Many people feel like the holidays are only for happy people.
+However, I'm here to refute this notion.
+The holidays are for everyone, even those who don't embody holiday cheer.

 I know many of you experiencing the heavy thoughts and distressing emotions of grief may be thinking about scraping Thanksgiving all together.
 Maybe you're dreading grief triggers, maybe your loved one seemed so central to the day that you wouldn't know how to carry it off without them, or maybe you're just feeling anything but grateful.